Runt domain

 In addition to the highly conserved Runt domain, the AML-1 gene product carries a putative ATP-binding site (GRSGRGKS), and has a C-terminal region rich in proline and serine residues.
-The protein (known as acute myeloid leukemia 1 protein, oncogene AML-1, core-binding factor (CBF), alpha-B subunit, etc.) binds to the core site, 5'-pygpyggt-3', of a number of enhancers and promoters.
+The protein, commonly referred to as RUNX1 (also known as acute myeloid leukemia 1 protein, AML-1, or the core-binding factor alpha-B subunit) binds to the core site, 5'-pygpyggt-3', of a number of enhancers and promoters.

-The protein is a heterodimer of alpha- and beta-subunits.
-The alpha-subunit binds DNA as a monomer, and appears to have a role in the development of normal hematopoiesis.
+The functional protein forms a heterodimer composed of an alpha and a beta subunit.
+The alpha subunit can bind DNA on its own and plays an essential role in the development of normal hematopoiesis (blood cell formation).
 CBF is a nuclear protein expressed in numerous tissue types, except brain and heart; highest levels have been found to occur in thymus, bone marrow and peripheral blood.

 This domain occurs towards the N-terminus of the proteins in this entry.

 Examples

-Human genes encoding proteins containing this domain include:
+Human genes encoding proteins with a Runt domain include: